 This is undoubtedly Bobi Wineâ€™s year.
 The â€˜bad boyâ€™ of local music leads the nomination pack at this yearâ€™s Pearl of Africa Music (PAM) Awards with seven nominations.
+This is the highest number of nominations for a single artiste in the four-year history of the awards.

 The nominations were released by Ernst & Young on Thursday at Ange Mystique.
 The nominees drawn from 37 categories were generated from forms filled out by registered artistes and media houses in East Africa.
 The fourth PAM Awards gala will take place on October 28 at Lugogo Cricket Oval.